vmuslin/fec/README.md

-#FEC - Federal Election Commission Database Loader
+# FEC - Federal Election Commission Database Loader

 The program dbloader.py creates a SQLite database and loads FEC datasets.

-The datasets can be downloaded from the FEC website: https://www.fec.gov/data/browse-data/?tab=bulk-data.
+The datasets can be downloaded from the FEC website [bulkload data page](https://www.fec.gov/data/browse-data/?tab=bulk-data).

 Each dataset reflects a two-year period (such as 2019-2020).
 A dataset consists of a number of files.
 Each file corresponds to a table.
 The documentation is available at the FEC website but the